abhaysrivastav/abhaysrivastav.github.io/blogs/designconcepts.md

   * Each clusture is maintained by a *clusture manager*.
 Clusture Manager's job is to detect failure and perform automatic failover.

  ![Architecture of Redis clusters](assests/redis2.png)

+  * Redis uses the pipelining to speed up the request-response model.
+Pipelining is the process of combining multiple request from client side without waiting for the response.

+**Memcached is prefered for smaller, simple read-heavy systems, whereas Redis is useful for systems that are complex and are both read-write heavy**